khaors/geocompr/main.md

 #> POINT (1 3)
 ```

-Of course, all geometries in an `sfc` object must have the same CRS.
+All geometries in an `sfc` object must have the same CRS.

 We can add coordinate reference system as a `crs` argument of `st_sfc()`.
 This argument accepts either an integer with the `epsg` code (e.g., `4326`)  or a `proj4string` character string (e.g., `"+proj=longlat +datum=WGS84 +no_defs"`) (see section \@ref(crs-intro)).